webpack/webpack.js.org/src/content/api/compilation-object.md

 W> Available since webpack 4.40.0

-Returns array of all assets under current compilation.
+Returns array of all assets under the current compilation.

 ### getAsset